Financial Services to send and use foreign money to Paraguay

 https://due.network

-Non-denominated EUR account that can receive from anyone. - Fee: €0.90
+Non-denominated EUR business account that can receive from anyone, even from business. - Fee: €0.90

 You can also send fiat to other accounts: